tidyverse/purrr/tests/testthat/_snaps/pluck.md

       assign_in(x, NULL, value = "foo")
     Condition
       Error in `assign_in()`:
-      ! `where` must contain at least one element
+      ! `where` must contain at least one element.
     Code
       pluck(x) <- "foo"
     Condition
       Error in `assign_in()`:
-      ! `where` must contain at least one element
+      ! `where` must contain at least one element.